By: Michael Lander

 Williams in now facing charges of vehicular homicide, leaving the scene of an accident, and driving without either a license or insurance.

-Townsend is the third cyclist who has been struck and killed on Memphis area streets so far this year.
-The other two were Zachary Walls and Eric Dyrell Taylor.
+the third cyclist who has been struck and killed on Memphis area streets so far

-Binghamton neighborhood at the intersection of Sam Cooper and Tillman on Monday, March 9, 2015.
+Walls was struck and killed in the Binghamton neighborhood at the intersection of Sam Cooper and Tillman on Monday, March 9, 2015.
 Like Townsend, Taylor was also killed by a hit-and-run driver, who was riding on the 3300 block of New Getwell Road near Winchester on Feb.
 25. Click here for more information on their deaths.

 Townsend's death is the sixth that the Memphis area has seen since 2010.
 The one prior to that of Walls and Taylor occurred in July 2014 at U.S. Hwy 61 and Star Landing Rd in Desoto County in Mississippi.